China censors Hong Kong internet, US tech giants resist

 ISAAC LAWRENCE, AFP

-But fears China's ruling Communist Party was steadily eroding those freedoms helped to build a powerful pro-democracy movement, which led to massive and often violent protests for seven months last year.

-China has made no secret of its desire to use the law to crush the democracy movement, and to intimidate those who want to resist.
+China has made no secret of its desire to use the law to crush that democracy movement.

 "The Hong Kong government will vigorously implement this law," Chief Executive Carrie Lam, the city's Beijing-appointed leader, told reporters on Tuesday.